(Tested by Real Patriots Under Real Conditions)

 Your mounting choice affects which panels work best for your installation:

 Every manufacturer promises 25-year warranties, but the devil is in the details.
-We've helped patriots navigate warranty claims, and the reality is ugly for some brands.
+I've helped patriots navigate warranty claims, and the reality is ugly for some brands.

 SunPower: Excellent warranty service.
 Claims processed quickly with minimal hassle.